 Employees who believe that a violation of Our Code of Conduct has occurred must report concerns to management using any available channel of communication.
 Schlumberger will not tolerate retaliation against anyone who raises a concern in good faith.
 Employees are required to report known and suspected violations of the Code of Conduct and applicable national laws.
-However, employees who intentionally report false information are subject to disciplinary action (Code of Conduct, p10).
+However, employees who intentionally report false information are subject to disciplinary action.
+We will continue The Whistle Blower law will continue being set in place in the coming years.